Albert Burns (motorcyclist)

-Albert "Shrimp" Burns (August 12, 1898, Oakdale, California – August 14, 1921, Toledo, Ohio) was an American dirt and board track motorcycle racer in the early 20th century.
+Albert William "Shrimp" Burns (August 12, 1898, Oakdale, California – August 14, 1921, Toledo, Ohio) was an American dirt and board track motorcycle racer in the early 20th century.
 Riding for Harley-Davidson and later Indian, he won multiple races in California and later the east coast and the midwest.
 He won the national championship in 1919, and was inducted in the AMA Motorcycle Hall of Fame in 1998.

 Early life and start in racing

-Albert Burns grew up in Oakland, California, and it was there that he first discovered motorcycles.
+Albert Burns grew up in Oakdale, California, and it was there that he first discovered motorcycles.
 The young Burns hung out at the local Pope motorcycle dealership, and was hired as a shop helper when he was 12.
 Later he was allowed to run messages for the shop and occasionally borrowed a machine to ride on his own time.

 Burns's first professional motorcycle race was in Sacramento on May 4, 1913.
 He finished fourth.
 Burns improved his racing skills through the summer of 1913 on the tracks of Northern California.
 The other racers didn't like being upstaged by a 15-year-old riding inferior equipment, and for a time Burns was prevented from competing, but by the end of the season, Burns earned his first victory in San Jose.

 On July 4, 1915, Burns won three events at Pleasanton, California, including a 100-mile race.

 Burns was noted for his toughness.
 In a Marysville, California, race, Burns suffered a hard fall, but managed to put his machine back together in time for the next race and won the five-mile final.
 Later it was found that he had ridden with a fractured collarbone and broken shoulder.

 After a temporary halt to his career due to World War I, early in 1919, Burns won one of the first major West Coast races after the war in Fresno, California.
 In June of that year, the 20-year-old Burns signed his first factory contract, with Harley-Davidson.